Traditional Indian Kitchen Designs 2026

 - Ensure that the designated area in your kitchen has a bay window with panes of glass so that natural light can flood in.

-- White tiles for the floor and glossy laminates for the kitchen cabinets are options.
+- White kitchen tiles for the floor and glossy laminates for the kitchen cabinets keep the space bright and reflective.
 White is a colour that reflects the sun's rays, making your space appear larger, brighter, and more open.

 | Parameters | Details |